alexblakes/crdg_interview/README.md

 The layout of the `data/` directories used in this analysis is recorded through placeholder `.gitignore` files.

 ## Virtual environments
-Package management is with Mamba v2.0.5.
-The virtual environments used in this analysis are documented in `crdg_interview/env/`.
+Mamba v2.0.5 was used to install and manage virtual environments.
+The virtual environments used in this analysis are documented in `.yml` files under `crdg_interview/env/`.

 The Snakemake pipeline depends on a local install of these environments, so be sure to install them with `conda install -f <yaml_file_name>` before running the pipeline.
 Alternatively, the `.smk` scripts can readily be updated to accept the `.yml` definition files.

-## gnomAD v3.1.2 download
+## gnomAD v3.1.2 files
 The gnomAD v3.1.2 download step is not included in the Snakemake pipeline.
 But the scripts with which it was accomplished are available in `crdg_interview/experiments/download_gnomad_v3_genomes/`.

+The absolute path to the directory containing the gnomAD data is hard-coded in `experiments/extract_variants/extract_gnomad_variants_in_snrnas.sh`, and should be changed before running the pipeline.